strategist922/nnpack-windows/README.md

 Windows port of Marat Dukhan NNPACK - BSD 2-Clause "Simplified" (https://github.com/Maratyszcza/NNPACK)

-Tthe steps to build the nnpack-windows repo:
+The steps to build the nnpack-windows repo:

 (Check you have Visual Studio 2017 and Python installed)